Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 We have 4 ways of performing queries

-1. Traditioal binary search of SQL.
+1. Traditional binary search of SQL.
 This is incredibly powerful for filtering out data not relevant to the query, like search by year, topic, author etc. We can tokenize and perform Named Entity Recognition with MedSpacy to create tags for each atom.

 2. Vector search based on semantic similarity using LLMs.